Seif7x/AxeKatoolin/README.md

 - git clone https://github.com/Seif7x/AxeKatoolin && cp katoolin/AxeKatoolin.py /usr/bin/AxeKatoolin
 - chmod +x /usr/bin/AxeKatoolin
 - sudo python3 AxeKatoolin

 #Ps
 - If it does not work directly , go to the local Dir where you have your AxeKatoolin and Sudo run it as a python script

+      - Sudo Python3 Axekatoolin
+                for the file in the /usr/bin  dir or
+      -sudo Python3 Axekatoolin.py
+          for the file in the ./Axekatoolin  dir

 # Usage